UA-RCL/CEDR/README.md

 ## Problems

-Please report issues and/or bugs to the standard Github [issue tracker](https://github.com/mackncheesiest/DSSoCEmulator/issues).
+Please report issues and/or bugs to the standard Github [issue tracker](https://github.com/ua-rcl/CEDR/issues).

-## Contributing

-Feel free to pick up issues/contribute PRs.
-In case anyone wants to know, no formal code of conduct exists, but essentially something along the lines of the [Contributor Covenant](https://www.contributor-covenant.org) is what we're going for here.